ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/1st Level/Summon Abomination Matter.md

 	- Instant.
 - **Effects**:
 	- *[[Abomination Matter]] rises out of the ground, mystically floating and yet directionless, all ready to be collected by you.*
-	- You summon up to 10kg of [[Abomination Matter]] at the chosen point within range.
+	- You summon up to 10kg of [[Abomination Matter]] at the target point.
 		- This [[Abomination Matter]] may be summoned compressed or uncompressed.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 4 psyfocus spent above the normal cost for this psycast, you may summon an additional 10kg of [[Abomination Matter]].